scriptspecialist/backdoor-scanner/README.md

 Backdoor scanner site:github.com

-It works to find backdoor files that are in your web hosting.
+It works to find shell backdoor files that are in your web hosting.